-With the announcements of LSU Law’s victories coming 30 minutes apart, that March day is one that will stick with LSU Law professor Jeff Brooks, who also serves as the Preis PLC Director of Advocacy and Professional Practice and Director of Externship and Moot Court/Trial Advocacy Programs.
+With the announcements of LSU Law’s victories coming 30 minutes apart, that March day is one that will stick with LSU Law professor Jeff Brooks, who also serves as the Preis PLC Director of Advocacy and Professional Practice and Director of Field placement and Moot Court/Trial Advocacy Programs.

 “I don’t think I’ve ever been quite as excited or as proud as I was on March 24,” Brooks said.
 “It’s truly wonderful to see our students recognized at so many competitions for their hard work and talent.”

 While LSU Law is no stranger to winning national championships in external competitions, three in one year is a rare feat — the last time LSU Law won three national championships was 2006.
 That success has created a new excitement around campus for the moot court and trial advocacy program.